sebgoa/cloudstack-books/en/book.markdown

 Apache Libcloud
 ===============

-There are many tools available to interface with the PRODUCT API.
+There are many tools available to interface with the CloudStack API.
 Apache Libcloud is one of those.
-In this section we provide a basic example of how to use Libcloud with PRODUCT.
-It assumes that you have access to a PRODUCT endpoint and that you have the API access key and secret key of a user.
+In this section we provide a basic example of how to use Libcloud with CloudStack.
+It assumes that you have access to a CloudStack endpoint and that you have the API access key and secret key of a user.

 Installation